 The ground address is Kenilworth Road Stadium, 1 Maple Road, Luton LU4 8AW.

-The nearest stadium is Luton station (Station Road, Luton LU1 2LT) on the Midland line, operated by Thameslink.
+The nearest station is Luton station (Station Road, Luton LU1 2LT) on the Midland line, operated by Thameslink.

-From the station, the ground is a 15-20 minute walk.
+The ground is a 15-20 minute walk from the station.
 We recommend you take advantage of the buses to and from the ground.
 Alternatively, from the Bus Interchange opposite the station, take the 'Luton - Dunstable busway' which stops outside the ground.

 Supporters who travel into Luton town centre for our home matches will be able to take advantage of the following special matchday rates at the Power Court car park: